Rhinemann/mage-hack/src/chapters/What_is_Mage.typ

 == Paradox
 During play, every character also maintains their own special challenge pool that represents the force of consensual reality fighting back against the enlightened will of the mage.
 This is their Paradox pool.

-When Paradox grows ST either steps up one of Paradox dice or adds a #d6 to Paradox, if the pool is empty two dice are added.
+When Paradox grows ST either steps up one of Paradox dice or adds a #d6 to Paradox -- two if the pool was empty.
 A character grows their Paradox in multiple ways:
 - Whenever they use vulgar magick, Paradox grows once and the player gains a #pp.

 - Whenever a Sleeper witnesses them use vulgar magick, Paradox grows twice and the player gains a #pp.